-Action Intended Outcome / Evidence Base Success Criteria Cost Targeted support for underachieving pupils to close identified attainment gaps (including: target 1:1 reading, phonics interventions, targeted group work in class for Teachers and TAs provide targeted support to accelerate progress and close the attainment gap and ensure that higher proportions of pupils can access an age- Accelerate progress between pupil premium and non-pupil premium children at GLD, PSC, £50000

-English/Maths, WELCOMM/ELKLAN, booster sessions, Tutor Trust). appropriate curriculum and are working at age related expectations.
-Times Tables Check, KS1 SATS and KS2 SATs.
-To close identified attainment gaps in Y1, Y5 and Y6 through access to an Academic Mentor.
+Action Intended Outcome / Evidence Base Success Criteria Cost Targeted support for underachieving pupils to close identified attainment gaps (including: target 1:1 readers, phonics interventions, targeted group work in class for English/Maths, WELCOMM/ELKLA, booster sessions, Tutor Trust).
+Teachers and TAs provide targeted support to close the attainment gap and ensure that higher proportions of pupils can access an age-appropriate curriculum and are working at age related expectations.
+Close the gap between pupil premium and non- pupil premium children at GLD, PSC, Times Tables Check, KS1 SATS and KS2 SATs. £50000 To close identified attainment gaps in Y1, Y5 and Y6 through access to an Academic Mentor.
 Identified children in Y1, Y5 and Y6 will be targeted for extra tuition based on current gaps in attainment.
 Y1- Children who are currently working 'below' or 'well-below' the Phonics Screening Check threshold will receive additional reading and Phonics interventions.
-Y5/Y6 - Children will be identified for additional reading and phonics interventions based on assessments.
 Higher proportions of pupils will pass the PSC.
-Higher proportions of pupils make accelerated progress in reading, leading to increased attainment to close the gap between disadvantaged and non- disadvantaged learners. £5000
+Higher proportions of pupils make accelerated progress in reading, leading to increased attainment to close the gap. £5000